FindBestKB

 Disclosure: We may earn a commission when you purchase through our links.
 This doesn’t affect our editorial independence.
 Learn more

-Review · Last updated: April 2026
+Review · Last verified: April 17, 2026

 Choosing the right knowledge base software can be a daunting task, especially when your team struggles to locate essential documents, or when onboarding new employees feels like an endless cycle.
 Document360 aims to simplify these challenges for SaaS companies, particularly those looking to create public knowledge bases or detailed API documentation.
 This review will dive deep into what makes Document360 a top contender in this space and how it compares to its peers.